Street-View Image Generation from a Bird's-Eye View Layout: Related Work

-\paragraph{Novel View Synthesis} The same underlying VQ-VAE architecture has been used for the single-view novel view synthesis (NVS) task where the goal is to generate new virtual camera view given a source image.
-By conditioning an autoregressive transformer with camera translation and rotation,~\cite{rombachGeometryFreeViewSynthesis2021} showed that a transformer-based model can learn the 3D relationship between images without explicit depth maps or warping as used in prior attempts for single-view NVS such as in~\cite{wilesSynSinEndtoEndView2020,rockwellPixelSynthGenerating3DConsistent2021}.
-To improve the consistency between frames,~\cite{renLookOutsideRoom2022} suggests a camera-aware bias for self-attention that encodes the similarity between consecutive image frames.
-Our task requires a similar 3D understanding between different viewpoints as in NVS, but lacks the conditioning information provided by a source view(s) and requires consistency not only between frames but also with an HD map.
-If we broaden our task to allow for a source view, as we demonstrate in \cref{fig:image_nvs}, our task can be thought of as a conditional NVS task.
+Next, our task is closely related to—but distinct from, novel view synthesis (NVS), where the goal is to generate an image of a scene from a virtual perspective given a true image from a different perspective.
+This has been studied in the context of transforming satellite images into a corresponding street-view image, which is commonly referred to as cross-view synthesis~\cite{tokerComingEarthSatellitetoStreet2021}.
+Other approaches to NVS focus on smaller viewpoint transformations and use warping~\cite{wilesSynSinEndtoEndView2020} or simply implicitly learn the transformation ~\cite{rombachGeometryFreeViewSynthesis2021,renLookOutsideRoom2022}.
+BEV Generation requires a similar 3D understanding between different viewpoints as in NVS, but lacks the conditioning information provided by a source view(s) and requires consistency not only between frames but also with an HD map.